isabella232/depot3/README.md

 Copyright 2016 Pixar

-Licensed under the Apache License, Version 2.0 (the "Apache License") with the following modification; you may not use this file except in compliance with the Apache License and the following modification to it:
+Licensed under the Apache License, Version 2.0 (the "Apache License") with the following modification; you may not use d3 except in compliance with the Apache License and the following modification to it:

 Section 6.
 Trademarks. is deleted and replaced with: